nvaccess/audioScreen/readme.md

 * Dark grey: quiet random noise.

 ## System requirements
-* An installed copy of NVDA 2015.4 or higher
+* An installed copy of NVDA 2015.4 or higher (NVDA 2016.1 or higher for multi-finger sweeping)
 * Windows 8 Operating system or later
 * A Windows 8/10 compatible touch screen, otherwise a mouse.
 * Visual feedback for touch must be turned off in Windows.
 Search for Change Touch Input setting in the start screen, and in that dialog uncheck Show visual feedback when touching the screen.

 ## Download
-* Download [AudioScreen 1.2 [NVDA add-on file]](http://www.nvaccess.org/audioScreen/audioScreen-1.2.nvda-addon).
+* Download [AudioScreen 1.4 [NVDA add-on file]](http://www.nvaccess.org/audioScreen/audioScreen-1.4.nvda-addon).
 * Download [Example images [zip file]](http://www.nvaccess.org/audioScreen/audioScreenImages.zip).

 ## Running AudioScreen